jerusalemmoore/capstone/README.md

   - Explore creators pages and view their individual galleries

 How it works:
-&emsp  -Creators can upload photos or images advertising their work on a public repository on their home page that will be linked to their account
+* -Creators can upload photos or images advertising their work on a public repository on their home page that will be linked to their account
   -All Creators work are viewable from an explore page
     -This Explore Page organizes how creators galleries are displayed based off of how close the current user is to the address that the creator is based from
   -Creators are also allowed to host public events by making a post providing a location they intend on being present and when